-For starters, EMV chip technology does not work online, as card chips need to be physically read by a payment terminal during the card-dipping process in order to produce the unique transaction code.
-Chip card holders making online payments will continue to type in card numbers as usual and if card-not-present fraud occurs, it would be handled just like before the October 2015 liability shift, typically by the card issuers based on their existing fraud liability guidelines.
+For starters, EMV chip technology does not work online, as card chips need to be physically read by a payment terminal during the card-dipping process to produce the unique transaction code.
+Chip card holders making online payments will continue to type in card numbers as usual and if card-not-present fraud occurs, it would be handled as it was prior to the October 2015 liability shift, typically by the card issuers based on their existing fraud liability guidelines.

 “The one thing that merchants are going to have to struggle with, as long as we have cards that are chip and signature, we will see a shift to online fraud,” said NRF’s Duncan.
 “Merchants will have to put more roadblocks in the way of transactions in an effort to keep down the fraud occurring online.”